2 Job Architecture Framework Examples to Try in 2025

-In many organizations, job structures can become inconsistent and disorganized overtime.
+In many organizations, job structures can become inconsistent and disorganized over time.
 Similar roles might have varying titles, levels, and compensation across departments.
-These discrepancies create confusion for employees, hinder workforce planning, and increase the risk of pay equity challenges.
+These discrepancies confuse employees, hinder workforce planning, and increase the risk of pay equity challenges.

-The solution lies in a well-structured job architecture (JA).
-This article delves into what job architecture is, why it matters, the steps to build one for your organization, and how TalentGuard’s solution can help HR teams save time and reduce costs.
+The solution lies in a well-structured (JA).
+This article delves into job architecture, why it matters, the steps to build one for your organization, and how TalentGuard’s solution can help HR teams save time and reduce costs.

 What is Job Architecture (JA)?

 Job architecture is a structured framework that organizes all the roles within an organization.
 It categorizes roles by factors such as job families, levels, and functions, creating a cohesive structure that supports consistency and clarity.
-At its core, job architecture establishes a common language across the organization, ensuring employees and leaders share a consistent understanding of roles and expectations.
-Job architectures are often crafted by experienced professional consultants with specialized expertise.
+At its core, job architecture establishes a common language across the organization, ensuring employees and leaders share a consistent understanding of roles and expectations—experienced.

 What are the Components of a JA?

-Below are components that are used in developing a job architecture for your organization.
-According to Sarah Johnson, PhD, professor of organizational psychology at Northwestern University, “Job architecture provides a framework that defines roles, responsibilities, and the necessary competencies while aligning them to the organization’s structure and strategic goals.”
+According to Sara Johnson , PhD, professor of organizational psychology at Northwestern University, states, “Job architecture provides a framework that defines roles, responsibilities, and the necessary competencies while aligning them to the organization’s structure and strategic goals.”

-• Career Track: Career type characterized by unique responsibilities and set of skills (e.g., executive, management, individual contributor, etc.).
+Career Track: Career type characterized by unique responsibilities and skills (e.g., executive, management, individual contributor, etc.).

-• Job Titles: Names assigned to positions that convey the scope and level of work being done.
-These titles, also referred to as working titles, may differ from formal classifications.
+Job Titles: Names assigned to positions that convey the scope and level of work.
+These titles, also called working titles, may differ from formal classifications.

-• Career Path: A progression of roles within an organization that illustrates growth opportunities and potential lateral or vertical movements for employees.
+Career Path: A progression of organizational roles that illustrates growth opportunities and potential lateral or vertical movements for employees.

-• Behavioral Indicators: Observable actions or behaviors that demonstrate the application of skills and competencies in a work setting.
+Behavioral Indicators: Observable actions or behaviors that demonstrate applying skills and in a work setting.
 These indicators provide measurable evidence of proficiency and effectiveness.

-By providing a clear hierarchy of job roles and responsibilities, job architecture helps organizations create a unified understanding of their workforce.
+Job architecture helps organizations create a unified understanding of their workforce by providing a clear hierarchy of job roles and responsibilities.
 It lays the groundwork for consistent and equitable workforce practices, such as compensation, performance evaluations, and career development.

 Why JA Matters